yanjiew1/linux23q1-listsort_merge/README.md

 # Evaluate performance of merge algorithm in Linux kernel's list_sort

 This repository contains code to test performance of merge algorithm.
-The result is that the performance of original merge algoirhm is better than the new one.
+The result is that the performance of original merge algoirhm is better than the new one purposed by me.

 This is my experiment environment: